-As part of the ArcGIS platform, ArcGIS Enterprise and ArcGIS Pro or ArcGIS Desktop can be used together for sharing maps, layers, and packages.
+As part of the ArcGIS platform, Portal for ArcGIS and ArcGIS Desktop can be used together for sharing maps, layers, and packages.

-- You can add data from your portal to an ArcGIS Pro project or ArcMap.
+- You can add data from your portal to ArcMap or an ArcGIS Pro project.

-- You can publish hosted feature or tile layers from ArcGIS Pro or ArcMap to the ArcGIS Enterprise portal.
+- You can publish hosted feature or tile layers from ArcMap or ArcGIS Pro to Portal for ArcGIS.

-- You can publish web maps, web scenes, and scene layers from ArcGIS Pro to the ArcGIS Enterprise portal.
+- You can publish web maps from ArcGIS Pro to Portal for ArcGIS.

-- A service that you publish from ArcGIS Pro or ArcMap to an ArcGIS Server site that you have federated with your portal will be shared automatically to your portal.
+- A service that you publish from ArcMap to an ArcGIS Server site that you have federated with your portal will be shared automatically to your portal.

-Follow the instructions for the application you want to configure to use with your ArcGIS Enterprise portal:
+Follow the instructions for the application you want to configure to use with Portal for ArcGIS:

 Use ArcMap with your portal

-To use the ArcGIS Enterprise portal with ArcMap, connect to the portal from ArcGIS Administrator.
-If you want to add data to ArcMap from your portal or publish hosted feature or tile layers to your portal, sign in to your portal from ArcMap.
-Once connected and logged in, you can:
+To use Portal for ArcGIS with ArcMap, connect to the portal from ArcGIS Administrator.
+If you want to add data to ArcMap from your portal or publishing hosted feature or tile layers to your portal, sign in to your portal from ArcMap.
+Once connected and signed in, you can: